PythonGermany/42_webserv/README.md

 # Introduction

 This project is a basic HTTP server written in C++98.
-The standards below (HTTP/CGI) are not completely implemented and were rather seen as a guideline to implement a usable server than a "to be followed requirement".
+The standards listed below (HTTP/CGI) are not completely implemented and were rather seen as a guideline to implement a usable server than a "to be followed requirement".

 | Functionality | Description | External info
 | --- | --- | --- |